Home Page Back to the Reviews Page

 In her use of gold and the exotic nature of her work, we see the influence of her Sri Lankan origins.
 The pastiche aspect of the paintings bespeaks a post-modern influence as exemplified by the paintings-within-paintings in the work of David Salle.
 Her use of rectilinear forms superimposed on backgrounds remind one of the push/pull effects of Hanns Hoffmann and his floating rectangles.
 The effect is also reminiscent of the large floating units of Rothko, but on an intimate scale.
 Her work has a collage quality similar to Rauschenberg combined with a Paul Klee playfulness.
 There is also a Byzantine aspect created by the written text incorporated into each piece.
 The influences are all synthesized by Falconer/Gunasegaram into a unique voice expressing her own interpretations of her life experiences.

-This show of nineteen paintings by Falconer/Gunasegaram in Bologna is her first since moving to Italy at the beginning of 2000.
+This show of nineteen paintings by Falconer/Gunasegaram in Bologna is her first since moving to Italy at the beginning of 2000 [two-thousand].
 Her growth as a painter is self-evident in the work surrounding you.
 Her joie de vivre is also inherent in her artwork.
 The playful quality comes through even in works of a darker nature.
 The Janus nature of her double-sided pieces reflects her innate scientific perspective; she looks at things from all sides, and once she does, she sees a new world reflected there.
 The fish motif running through several of her pieces can be viewed from numerous different perspectives, but who would be so presumptuous as to analyze the psychologist?
 However, judging by the success she is achieving in her artwork, it appears that science's loss will be the art world's gain.

 "The objects seem to be bathed in the light of memory, yet they're painted with such solidity and real feeling that you can almost touch them.
 One might say that art has left nothing to chance."
 1960 - From a scene in Fellini's La Dolce Vita discussing a painting by Morandi.